Past Highlights

 Traditional stormwater management relies on networks of curbs, gutters and pipes to divert water from impervious surfaces and away from urban areas as quickly as possible, often directly into nearby watercourses.
 Although this traditional pipe-and-convey approach to stormwater management protects urban property from surface flooding during rainstorms, it leads to a range of unintended yet significant impacts to watercourses, including water pollution, streambank erosion and loss of fish habitat.

 GSI has also been identified as a method of increasing the resilience of urban communities to climate change.
 BC’s South Coast is expected to see an increase in the frequency and intensity of winter storms.
 Such a trend increases in the risk of flooding from overwhelmed, aging urban drainage systems and stream channels.
-If GSI is implemented across the urban watershed, it can help reduce the burden on receiving streams and aging storm sewer systems – thereby reducing the risk of flooding and increasing the resilience of communities to the impacts of a changing climate.
-FBC thanks project funders: Environment Canada's Science Horizons Internship Program, Sitka Foundation, Keurig Canada and Salmon-Safe BC.
+If GSI were implemented across the urban watershed, it could help reduce the burden on receiving streams and sewers – thereby reducing the risk of flooding and increasing the resilience of communities to the impacts of a changing climate.
+FBC thanks project funders: Environment Canada’s Science Horizons Internship Program, Sitka Foundation, Keurig Canada and Salmon-Safe BC.

 In the spring of 2013 the BC Legislature designated seven species of Pacific salmon — Chinook, Coho, Chum, Sockeye and Pink as well as Steelhead and Cutthroat Trout — as an official emblem for British Columbia.